lochad/term-project/README.md

 Get node was is simple and similar to BSTs except that the recursion is done on the splitting plane.
 So the first iteration is done on the x axis, then is swtiches to y until the point is found.

 ### Contains
+Contains returns true if get_node returns a node and false if it doesn't.

 ### Size
+Size counts up the points by adding 1 for each recursion and then returns that number.

+## Running the program
+1. delete the build folder.
+2. create a new build folder by running mkdir build
+3. navigate to the build folder by running cd build
+4. now run cmake ..
+5. run make && ./run_app to run the demo.
+6. add your x coordinate and press enter
+7. add your y coordinate and press enter
+8. the program will return the closest ghost town to you.